 - You will then see the bunny logo on your screen.
 At this stage, continue pressing every button for around 10 minutes.

 - Next, stop pressing the buttons for around 5 minutes; then, press the Power button, which will shut down your device.

 - Lastly, press the Power button to turn on your device.

-If any third-party app is causing the MIUI to be stuck in recovery mode, you need to boot it into safe mode.
-The safe mode will boot your phone and only load the built-in applications and the system.
-It is specially made to help you find and remove any problem with widgets or apps.
+If any third-party app is causing MIUI to be stuck in recovery mode, you need to boot it into safe mode.
+Safe mode will boot your phone and only load the built-in applications and the system.
+It is specifically designed to help you find and remove any problems with widgets or apps.

-Also, it disables all of the third-party apps temporarily.
-With this, you can remove any app that is causing the problem.
+Also, it disables all third-party apps temporarily.
+With this, you can remove any app causing the problem.
 However, it does not remove any data until you remove it on your own.